timolesterhuis/diagnostics/README.rst

    :target: https://github.com/ambv/black
    :alt: Code style: black

+|

-diagnostics is a Python module designed to make analysis of diagnostic data easier.
+**Diagnostics** is a Python module designed to make analysis of diagnostic data easier.
 It comes with a couple of clear data-structures with automatic quality checks, easy Boolean logic operators and built-in bookkeeping.
 To top that off, it's built on `numpy! <https://www.numpy.org>`_